 “Catherine Mack captures the soul of slow travel in Ireland.
 Her book is an excellent port of call for green travellers.”
 Richard Hammond, founder of Green Traveller and co-author of Rough Guides’ Clean Breaks

 “An ecoescape needn’t be dull and worthy as this guide to Irish eco-travel proves… her ability to be sceptical of places is one of the book’s strong points.
 The places she visits have to prove to her that they’re giving more than just lip-service to the notion of eco travel and being green….the author gives more than just lip-service to her write-ups of the places she visits.
 The main choices receive two or three full pages in the book, and they are all enjoyably readable.
 The writer seems to treat each entry as a piece of journalism, to inform and entertain, and doesn’t provide the usual kind of superficial guidebook write-up.
 Catherine Mack is no mean photographer too, and provides most of the images used in the book, like the one on the cover of a bicycle parked with Ben Bulben in the distance”.
 Suite 101.com– Mike Gerrard

 Ecotourism Handbook for Ireland

-Researched and written by Catherine Mack, the Ecotourism Handbook for Ireland was co-commissioned by The Irish Tourism Board, Failte Ireland, and Greenbox.
-Published in April 2009, it is a detailed 70 page handbook written for the Irish tourism trade, as a tool to help them get to grips with the changes they can make in order to become a more ethical business.
+The Ecotourism Handbook for Ireland was co-commissioned by the Irish Tourism Board, Failte Ireland, and Greenbox.
+Published in April 2012, it is a detailed 70 page handbook written for the Irish tourism trade, as a tool to help them get to grips with the changes they can make in order to become a more ethical business.
 It has been well received within the industry, covering everything from funding, business plans, accreditation and marketing for ecotourism businesses.
-The book can be downloaded from their website here and is currently being updated for publication in 2012.
+The book can be downloaded from Failte Ireland here.